Out-of-Hospital Premises Inspection Program

 - surgical alteration or excision of any lesions or tissue performed for cosmetic purposes;

 - injection or insertion of any permanent filler, autologous tissue, synthetic device, materials or substances for cosmetic purposes;

 - a nerve block solely for the treatment or management of chronic pain; or

 - any act that is similar in nature to those set out above and performed for a cosmetic purpose.

-Before you perform these procedures at an OHP, you must complete the notification form, pay the $75 fee and pass a premise inspection, which we conduct within 180 days of receiving your notice.
+Before any of these listed procedures can be performed at an OHP, the medical director must complete the notification form, pay the required $500 fee and pass a premises inspection, which is conducted within 180 days of receiving your notice.

-You do not have to notify the College if you are only performing the following procedures at the OHP:
+You do not have to notify CPSO if you are only performing the following procedures at the OHP: